Why A Family Spirituality?

 For most of us, the place where we first met the Christian faith was at home.
 Maybe it was Dad telling Bible stories, or Mom getting dressed for church, or maybe Oma telling about how it was when she was younger, in a day when faith was a bigger part of life even for those who didn't have any faith.
 Maybe it was prayers at mealtime, or before going to bed.
 Or a cousin's wedding, an aunt's funeral, or a baby brother's baptism.
 As life itself does for little children, faith-stuff revolved around the family and family members.
-The sad thing is, this is getting less and less true, and not because some cynical atheists declared a subtle war on Christian values (though that effect is out there in today's social ether).
+The sad thing is, this is getting less and less true, and not because some cynical atheists declared a subtle war on Christian values (though that is out there in today's social ether).
 It is less true because we all have much less of a family nowadays, often without one of the parents, and with the children all split off doing their own thing.
 And it is less true because the believing Christian parents have forgotten how to pass the Christian faith on to their children.
 We have less of a family spirituality today because we have less of a family.
 It takes teaching.
 It takes talking about why you are Christian, and what that means in any given situation.
 But most of all, it takes actually going about being Christians every day.
 You have to model it yourselves.
 Children need to see you when you struggle with the faith.
-They need to see you live according to the faith, they need to see you fail and try again, they need to see you hurt and celebrate and shrink and grow and be hypocrites (as we all sometimes are) and still turn to Jesus and live in God's grace.
+They need to see you live according to the faith, they need to see you fail and try again, they need to see you hurt and celebrate and doubt and shrink and grow and be hypocrites (as we all sometimes are) and still turn to Jesus and live in God's grace.

 Many parents have the idea that their children should sample a wide range of religions and be left to decide for themselves what to do.
 But there are serious drawbacks to this approach.
 Raising children that way raises them to be religious consumers, formulating their own religion by grabbing something from here and something from there.
 But it does not create believers.
 They might intellectually understand the idea that God is bigger than they are, but when they're master of their own beliefs, they are the god over their self-created vision of God.
 They come to think that something is true because they decide it to be true.
 This lacks the coherence and depth of a longer, deeper tradition which has been built by the discoveries and failures of thousands of years worth of believers' experience.
 It's important to expose children to a wide variety of religious beliefs, for better knowledge and for breeding tolerance of others.
 But a child also needs to have a faith-family like they need their parental family, a faith-home as well as a family-home, something they can belong to, belong in, and belong with.
 It will not do to have them spend the first 16-20 years of their life spiritually homeless.
 They need to experience in depth what the real Christian faith is made of, instead of the mocking caricatures, misperceptions, lies, and bumper-sticker catchphrases found in the outside world (and in the church itself).
 They need to actually live out the rhythms and activities of a faith in each moment.
 Most important, though, is that the core of Christian spirituality, and in particular the good news of Jesus Christ, is either true or it is a rather foolish lie.
 If it is a lie, then stop reading this and go to some other Web site, because it's asinine to waste your time teaching your children to do spiritual self-deceptions such as stage-acts of worship or prayers to a nothing.
 If it is true, then it is crucial to stake your life and your children's lives on it.
 The good news holds the meaning and purpose of your life, and theirs.
 Raise them to know that.